Financial Planning for Unexpected Life Events

 Losing a job is one of life’s most stressful events.
-There are both practical and emotional sides to losing a job.
-On the practical side, you’re faced with how you will pay your bills and find a new job.
-On the emotional side, you may feel ashamed, betrayed or angry that you’ve lost your job.
+There are both practical and emotional sides that come with a layoff.
+On the practical side, you still have bills to pay as you find a new job.
+On the emotional side, you may feel ashamed, betrayed, or angry at the layoff.
 It’s easy to become overwhelmed and take actions that may affect you for years to come.
 Use this guide to help you through this tough time.

 It’s illegal to drive without car insurance in the United States.
 Still, many people opt for the lowest legal coverage because it cuts monthly costs.